What is Amoeba? A quick overview

-The ability to move by pseudopods is the common feature of the Amoeba family, although some of them look quite different from Amoeba proteus.
+The ability to move by pseudopods is a common feature of the Amoeba family, although some of them look quite different from Amoeba proteus.

-Amoeba belongs to the eukaryotic cells, which means that their genetic material (or DNA) are well organized and enclosed within a membrane by forming a “nucleus”.
-In this aspect, Amoeba is closer to our human beings (are also eukaryotes) than bacteria (prokaryotes).
+Amoeba belongs to eukaryotic cells, which means that their genetic material (or DNA) is well organized and enclosed within a membrane by forming a “nucleus”.
+In this aspect, Amoeba is closer to our human beings (also eukaryotes) than bacteria (prokaryotes).

 A contractile vacuole is used to maintain osmotic equilibrium by excreting excess water from the cell.